Sukhjinder Singh Randhawa

 Sukhjinder Singh Randhawa (born 1 February 1959) is an Indian politician who was the Deputy Chief Minister of Punjab.
 He is also a member of Indian National Congress and Member of Punjab Legislative Assembly (MLA) and represents Dera Baba Nanak.

 Early life

-Sukhjinder Singh was born on 1 February 1959 at Dharowali village, tehsil Dera Baba Nanak in Gurdaspur district.
-His father's name is Santokh Singh who served as Punjab congress chief twice and was one of the most senior congressmen in his time.
+Sukhjinder Singh was born on 1 February 1959 at Dharowali village, tehsil Dera Baba Nanak in Gurdaspur district in a Sikh Jatt family.
+His father's name was Santokh Singh who served as Punjab congress chief twice and was one of the most senior congressmen of his time.
 Sukhjinder completed his Matric education from Government school Chandigarh in 1975.

+Assets and liabilities declared during elections

+During the 2022 Punjab Legislative Assembly election, he declared Rs.
+5,11,87,545 as an overall financial asset and Rs.
+15,93,063 as financial liability.

 Political career

 Randhawa first successfully contested Punjab Legislative Assembly from Fatehgarh Churian in 2002 defeating Akali dal's Nirmal Singh Kahlon.
 In 2012, he was elected from new constituency Dera Baba Nanak.
 He was one of the 42 INC MLAs who submitted their resignation in protest as part of their decision of the Supreme Court of India ruling Punjab's termination of the Sutlej-Yamuna Link (SYL) water canal unconstitutional.